 from the all in sd podcast

 Whether you’re planning a first date or have been married for a decade, going on dates are important.
 They allow couples to make special memories and get to know each other better.
-Planning a date isn’t always easy though, which is why we’ve compiled this list — and more! — from Sophy’s feature on the All In San Diego podcast.
+Planning a date isn’t always easy though, which is why our San Diego matchmaking team compiled this list — and more! — from Sophy’s feature on the All In San Diego podcast.
 Read on to find out some great date ideas in San Diego!

 San Diego’s warm climate makes it the perfect candidate for year-round picnics.
 This old school date idea is romantic, casual, inexpensive, and intimate.
 Preparing for your picnic is also easy: bring a blanket and stick to easy, pre-made foods like sushi or charcuterie kits with a bottle of wine.
 Here are Sophy’s top picnic spots in San Diego: